Nazrulerwan Makmor

 Nazrulerwan bin Makmor (born 4 May 1980) is a Malaysian football coach and former player.

 Playing career

 Club career

 Nazrulerwan has represented eight different team in his career before joining Johor.
 The greatest success he achieved in his career was with Selangor.
 During the 2005 Malaysia League season, he was in the Selangor squad that won the Malaysian 'treble' (2005 Malaysia Premier League, Malaysia FA Cup and Malaysia Cup).
 In 2009, he helped Kelantan to play in the final of the 2009 Malaysia Cup but his team lost to Negeri Sembilan 3–1.

+A defender by trade, Nazrulerwan's senior playing career spanned over a decade across multiple Malaysian clubs.
+He began his professional career with Malacca and Sabah before joining Selangor.
+After his successful stint with Selangor, he went on to play for PKNS, KL PLUS, Felda United, and Pahang, before finishing his playing career with Johor in 2013.

 International career

 On the international stage, Nazrulerwan only capped once for Malaysia in the match against Cambodia on 18 June 2007.
 He also selected in Malaysia 2007 Asian Cup squad but did not play in the tournament.

+Nazrulerwan Makmor era (2024–2025)

+Ahead of their debut in the 2024–25 Malaysia A1 Semi-Pro League, the club appointed former national defender Nazrulerwan Makmor as head coach.
+To ensure immediate competitiveness, management invested heavily in signing high-profile veteran players, including former national team stars Indra Putra Mahayuddin, Amri Yahyah, Syazwan Zainon, and Fandi Othman.

+During this period, the club underwent two major identity changes to strengthen its brand and community ties, evolving from Putrajaya Athletic to PT Athletic FC, and finally to Putrajaya Antlers FC in October 2024.
+On the pitch, Nazrulerwan led the newly assembled squad to a commendable 6th-place finish in the 15-team league.
+Their league performance also earned them a historic qualification for the 2024–25 Malaysia Cup, though they were eliminated in the Round of 16 following a 7–0 aggregate defeat to Super League side Sabah F.C.

+However, the club's ambitious inaugural season was heavily overshadowed by a massive financial crisis.
+In August 2025, a widespread wage dispute was made public, revealing that the players and staff—including the marquee veteran signings—had not received any salary for 16 months since signing their contracts for the A1 League season.
+Following failed internal resolutions, affected team members announced plans to file formal police reports against the club's management.
+The controversy drew immense public scrutiny to the club's financial operations and the treatment of its personnel during Nazrulerwan's tenure.